rockyhaque/learn-git/chapters/chapter-5/README.md

 3. Create, switch, and manage branches effectively.
 4. Add commits to a branch and understand branch divergence.
 5. Explore how Git stores branch information internally.
-6. Merge branches and resolve conflicts.
+6. Work with Git's internal files to inspect branch tips and commit hashes.

 ## Start Your Journey